 That Dam is a 16th-century Buddhist stupa in central Vientiane.
 Also known as the Black Stupa, it’s located on a quiet roundabout not far from Talat Sao (morning market) and the American Embassy.

-Legend has it that a seven-headed water serpent – a ‘Naga’ lived here to protect the stupa that was once covered in pure gold.
-During the Siamese-Laotian war in the 1820s, the gold was pillaged and taken to Siam, now Thailand, leaving the legacy that is the black stupa today.
+Locals believe that a 7-headed water serpent – Naga – lived here to protect the stupa, which was once covered in pure gold.
+During the Siamese-Laotian war in the late-1820s, the gold was pillaged and taken to Siam, now Thailand, leaving the legacy that is the black stupa today.

 That Dam (Black Stupa)